dutertetimes/dutertetimes.github.io/news/_posts/2016-09-05-20160905T203406-Presidential Speech Before Leaving for Laos.md

 excerpt: President Rodrigo Duterte delivered a short speech at the Davao International Airport on 5 September 2016 before leaving for the 28th and 29th ASEAN Summits in Laos.
 layout: post
 categories: [other]
-tags: [speech, asean, asean summit]
+tags: [speech, asean, asean summit, president]
 published: true
 permalink: /news/20160905T203406
 image: